Goosebumps (1995 TV series)

-Goosebumps is a anthology horror fantasy television series based on R. L. Stine's best-selling book series.
-It is an anthology of stories involving tweens and young teens in otherworldly scenarios.
+Goosebumps is a Canadian-American children's horror anthology television series based on R. L. Stine's best-selling book series.
+It is an anthology of stories involving preteens and young teenagers in otherworldly scenarios.
 The series focuses on the same supernatural and occult themes as the novels, with most episodes directly adapting the original stories.

 Production

+In April 1995, it was reported that the Fox Children's Network was in the process of Scholastic to produce an anthology series based on the Goosebumps series of children's horror novels by R. L. Stine under the working title of Goosebumps Theatre to premiere on the 1995 Fall schedule.
+Fox was expected to premiere the series as the lead-out program for that year's The Simpsons Treehouse of Horror Halloween special.

 Goosebumps was filmed largely in Ontario, Canada, with different houses and historic properties in Toronto, Markham, and other outlying rural areas serving often as the sets for each episode rather than constructing artificial houses and buildings.
 Ontario offered a cost-effective filming location with a versatile aesthetic that could convincingly resemble the U.S. while preserving a sense of geographical ambiguity.
 Props for the series were designed by Ron Stefaniuk and Alan Doucette, while Stefaniuk retained many of the animatronic props at his own studio after Goosebumps was cancelled.